akihikodaki/dts/test_plans/ice_fdir_test_plan.rst

 1. validate MAC_IPV4_PAY with queue index action::

-    flow validate 0 ingress pattern eth / ipv4 src is 192.168.0.20 dst is 192.168.0.21 proto is 255 ttl is 2 tos is 4 / end actions queue index 1 / end
+    flow validate 0 ingress pattern eth / ipv4 src is 192.168.0.20 dst is 192.168.0.21 proto is 255 ttl is 2 tos is 4 / end actions queue index 1 / mark / end

    get the message::